Art for Water and Peace

 - Symphony for Water and Peace

-The 1st Movement of the symphony was composed by the Swiss double-bass player Mich Gerber (offcial page), who performed during the Panel's opening ceremony in Geneva in November 2015.
+The 1st Movement of the Symphony was composed by the Swiss double-bass player Mich Gerber (offcial page), who performed during the Panel's opening ceremony in Geneva in November 2015.
 His contribution can be heard here: Listen to WODA.

-The 2nd Movement was composed by a Senegalese musician, Alune Wade (official page), for the Panel's second meeting which took place in Dakar in April 2016.
+The 2nd Movement was composed by a famous Senegalese musician, Alune Wade (official page), for the Panel's second meeting which took place in Dakar in April 2016.
 This second part, to which the Syrian flutist Naissam Jalal (official page) contributed, can be listened to here: Listen to SALOUM.

-The third meeting of the Global High Level Panel on Water and Peace was held in San José, Costa Rica, from 7 to 9 December 2016.
+The 3rdmeeting of the Global High Level Panel on Water and Peace was held in San José, Costa Rica, from 7 to 9 December 2016.
 The 3rd Movement was hence composed by Carlos Guzman (official page), a musician and musical director of Costa Rica.
 Listen to the 3rd Movement "AGUACERO EN EL TROPICO".

 On 14 September 2017, The Blue Peace Orchestra performed the Symphony for Water and Peace for the first time in its entirety on the occasion of the Launch of the Global High-Level Panel on Water and Peace Report.

 On 25 August 2018, on the occasion of the Middle East Mediterranean Summer Summit, Lugano Switzerland, The Blue Peace Orchestra performed the 5th Movement of the Symphony for Water and Peace: Chuva no Sertao composed by Serge Frasunkiewiczc.

 - Water and Peace at the “Festival à Sahel Ouvert 2020”